 All agencies involved with pregnant women, where there are concerns about the unborn child, should consider whether there is the need for an early referral to children's social care so that assessments are undertaken as early as possible in the pregnancy.

 The pre-birth conference should take place as soon as practical and at least be confirmed 10 weeks before the due date of delivery, to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.

-Transfer in conferences should take place when a child who is the subject of a child protection plan, moves from the original LA area to Oxfordshire area to live there permanently e.g. for a period of more than 3 months.
-Children's social care, designated health professionals and the police should be notified promptly.
+Transfer in conferences should take place when a child who is the subject of a child protection plan, moves from the another LA area to Oxfordshire area to live here permanently e.g. for a period of more than 3 months.
+Children's Social Care, designated health professionals and the police should be notified promptly.

-The transfer in conference should receive reports from the original LA, and the original authority should be invited to attend the conference which should take place within 15 working days of the notification.
-Such a conference has the same status and purpose, and must be conducted in a comparable manner to, an initial child protection conference.
-(See Management of Transfer in Children Protection Conferences).
+The transfer in conference should receive all previous child protection conference minutes and relevant reports from the original LA, and the original authority should be invited to attend the conference which, subject to receipt of all required documentation, should take place within 15 working days of the notification.
+Such a conference has the same status and purpose, and must be conducted in a comparable manner to, an initial child protection conference (see Management of Transfer in Children Protection Conferences).

 A review conference is intended:

 - To review whether the child is continuing to suffer, or is likely to suffer, significant harm, and review developmental progress against the child protection plan outcomes;

 - To consider whether the child protection plan should continue or should be changed.

 Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal child protection plan.
 If the child is considered to be suffering significant harm, the local authority should consider whether to initiate pre-proceedings or family court proceedings.